Hart Street

 Hart Street is a small street in the City of London.

+Etymology

 The name is believed to have been a variation on hearth, which were constructed and sold here during the Middle Ages.

+History and buildings

 The Lord Mayor of London, Richard Whittington was once believed to have lived on this street, but this has since been debunked.

 St Olave's on Hart Street was the parish church of Samuel Pepys.
+The church is primarily medieval in origin and was one of only a handful of City churches that escaped the Great Fire of London in 1666.

 The Ship at No. 3 Hart Street opened in 1887, and has been a Grade II listed building since 1972.